Mystery rose

 9 Responses to Mystery rose

-1. Tracy Farrell says:
+1. Tracy Farrell's avatar Tracy Farrell says:

 I don’t, but it’s certainly beautiful.
 I just ran across your blog as I was doing a search on Swamp roses, and I’ve gone through all of the archives just enjoying the beauty of the roses and flowers.
 I’m a sucker for this kind of thing, lol!
 Your roses are absolutely gorgeous!

-2. LDM says:
+2. LDM's avatar LDM says:

 Probably Lady Godiva – a Hybrid Wichurana.
 I have it (like you I did not know what it was until I accidentally saw it on Rogue Valley Roses’ site).
 Mine is once blooming, indestructible and also produces suckers that transplant easily.